hirobo/world-earthquake/README.md

 Make GCP Secret Manager (https://cloud.google.com/secret-manage) API available and create a secret for Kaggle API.
 For example, create a secret with name "kaggle-json" and save the content of the `kaggle.json`.

-#### 3.3 GCP Container registry
+#### 3.3 GCP Artifact registry
-Enable GCP Container Registry API so that we can save our Docker image there.
+Enable GCP Artifact Registry API so that we can save our Docker image there.

 #### 3.4 Configure environment variables
 Please create a `.env` file from the example file `.env.example` and edit it.